Gardena, California: Private schools

 The Roman Catholic Archdiocese of Los Angeles operates Catholic schools in Gardena, including Junípero Serra High School, Maria Regina Catholic School (K-8), and St. Anthony of Padua School (K-8).
-Gardena Valley Christian School, a K-8 non-Catholic private school, is in Gardena.
+Pacific Lutheran Jr./Sr. High school, a 6-12 non-Catholic private school, is in Gardena.
 The Gardena Christian Academy, a PreK-2 Christian school, is in Gardena.

 Infrastructure

 Public services

 The Gardena Office of Economic Development is a department of the city government.
 It aids employers in filling a variety of jobs customized to their specific needs.
 It also helps potential employers in setting up business enterprises.

 The Gardena Police Department is the primary law enforcement agency in the city.
 The department has 89 sworn police officers, 24 full-time support staff, and 33 part-time employees.
 There are reserve, volunteer, and explorer programs.
 The current Chief of Police is Michael Saffell, appointed in 2020.
 Radio communications and the 9-1-1 call center are handled by the South Bay Regional Public Communications Authority.

 The Los Angeles County Department of Health Services operates the Curtis Tucker Health Center in Inglewood and the Torrance Health Center in Harbor Gateway, Los Angeles, near Torrance and serving Gardena.

 The United States Postal Service operates the Gardena Post Office at 1455 West Redondo Beach Boulevard, the South Gardena Post Office at 1103 West Gardena Boulevard, and the Alondra Post Office at 14028 Van Ness Avenue.